Danielwbolson/CppEngine/README.md

 <br/>
 To run, navigate to the root directory.
 You should see src/, materials/, etc.

-Run: ./build/Debug/CppEngine.exe games/`<gameFolder>`/
+Run: `./build/Debug/CppEngine.exe games/<gameFolder>/`

-You can run it currently with games/demo/ to see a complex, basically animated, textured set of models with many light volumes
+You can run it currently with games/demo/ to see a complex, basically animated, textured set of models with many light volumes.